 School Holidays Although businesses usually don’t close during school holidays, attractions and popular holiday destinations may be busier than usual, so it is a good idea to book accommodation and transport ahead of time.
 The dates of holidays vary from year to year, so visit the Ministry of Education website for current information. [www.minedu.govt.nz]

-Shopping In resorts and cities, shops open 7 days, 9am to 5pm, with late nights on Thursdays and Fridays.
+Shopping In resorts and cities, shops are open seven days, 9am to 5pm, with late nights on Thursdays and Fridays.
 Smaller centres may have more restricted hours.

 Smoking Smoking indoors is prohibited in all hospitality venues and public buildings in New Zealand.
 If you want to smoke, you will have to take your cigarette outside.
 The legal age limit for purchasing cigarettes in New Zealand is 18. [www.moh.govt.nz/smokefreelaw]